Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 Calculating Standard Deviation

 A Z-score indicates how many standard deviations an element is from the mean.
-It is calculated using the formula Z = (X - μ) / SE, where X is the sample mean, μ is the population mean, and SE is the standard error.
-Z-scores are used to find probabilities in a standard normal distribution, helping to assess whether a sample mean is unusual.
+It is calculated using the formula Z = (X - Mu) / SE, where X is the sample mean.
+By calculating the Z-score for the sample mean of 24.3, we can assess whether this value is unusual compared to the expected distribution of sample means.

 Recommended video: